 However, many homeowners choose to do (or are required by city law) to build a deck, patio, or install a fence along with the pool.
 Landscaping and similar construction costs are often where the expenses start to pile on.

-If you already have a chlorine pool, but you’d like to make it into a saltwater pool, buying a salt-chlorine generator can run between $600 to $2,500, depending on pool size.
+If you already have a chlorine pool but want to make it into a saltwater pool, buying a salt-chlorine generator can run between $600 to $2,500, depending on pool size.

 |Minimum Cost of Building a Saltwater Pool||$16,000|